Non-teaching space funding

-Learn how the programme works, and how NTS can be spent.
+Learn how the programme works, and how non-teaching space funding can be spent.

 - How the programme works